GoogleCloudPlatform/tf-estimator-tutorials/README.md

   * Dimensionality Reduction (Autoencoding)
   * Sequence Models (RNN and LSTMs)
   * Image Analysis (CNN for Image Classification)
+  * Text Analysis (Text Classification with embeddings, CNN, and RNN)
 *  How to use **canned estimators**  to train ML models.

 * How to implement **custom estimators** (model_fn & EstimatorSpec).